Pakistan Expedition

 Meals Included: breaksfast, lunch, dinner

 Spend the day exploring Shimshal and learn about the challenges that come with living in such an inhospitable environment.
-Meet the local families and hear their stories and struggles and take a hike for expansive views of the surrounding area.
 Almost every house in Shimshal is powered by solar electricity, as is the local school.
+Meet the local families and hear their stories, and lace up those hiking boots to head out on Shimshal’s beautiful walking tracks.
+Take a walk for expansive views of the surrounding area.
 Enjoy the mountainous surrounds, take some time to relax and acclimatise to the altitude and know that you’re experiencing a destination that few will ever get a chance to visit.
-Lace up those hiking boots and spend the day exploring Shimshal’s beautiful walking tracks.
-Remember, the locals once had to walk for days to get to the next town on paths that even yaks could not pass.
-We will be hiking to a view point to get an aerial view of the valley.
+If you’re not up for the hiking, you can spend the day getting familiar with the town.

 Included Activities: